Ciekce/Stormphrax/README.md

 - BMI2 attacks in the `bmi2` build, otherwise fancy black magic
   - `pext`/`pdep` for rooks
   - `pext` for bishops
+- lazy SMP
+  - note: the current implementation seems to perform very poorly on ARM machines, and as I only have x86 machines to debug on I cannot resolve that yet

 ## To-do
 - finish eval (king safety, hanging and pinned pieces)